Top 4 WooCommerce Payment Gateways

 - For a free plugin, navigate to the Plugins > Add Plugin screen within WordPress.
 For premium tools, you may need to download the plugin’s .zip file directly from the developer.

 - Follow the installation and activation procedure within WordPress, which will vary depending on the option you chose in the first step.

 - Follow the plugin’s provided instructions for configuration within WooCommerce.

+Successful payment gateway integration will rely on your site being up to date, and you’ll need an active merchant account that’s properly associated within WooCommerce.
 In addition, your site needs to respond quickly to any API calls made by the merchant account while it processes payments, so it’s important to have reliable hosting for your website.

-Whether you’re running a small digital business or launching a new eCommerce platform for large-scale retail, WP Engine has a plan that suits your needs.
+Whether you’re running a small digital business or launching a new eCommerce platform for large-scale retail, WP Engine has a plan that suits your needs!